 All participants must meet with the Community Service Coordinator prior to beginning Community Service Hours.

 Work Site Rules:

 Community Service Placement sites may impose a dress code that participants are required to abide by.
 The sites may also impose additional rules/expectations that will be identified upon assignment and arrival.
 The following are basic requirements:

 - No electronic devices of any kind (i.e., phone, I-Pod, etc.);

-- Offender is required to bring their lunch and beverages;
+- Justice involved individual is required to bring their lunch and beverages;

 - No alcoholic beverages, cannabis, and/or controlled substances permitted.

 Community Justice Work Crew requires participants to abide by the following:

 - Wear work clothes (pants, work boots, tennis shoes, etc.);